-WIRED LAN W LAN
+CRITERIA WIREDLAN WLAN

-CRITERIA 1 4
+Number ofworkstations: 1 4

-Number of workstations: 4 2
+Inltial cost: 4 2

-Initial cost: 5 1
+Personnel costs: 5 1

-Personnel costs: Operations/maintenance costs: 5 2
+Operations/maintenance costs: 5 2

-The "Multipath" Fading problem is caused by a signal bouncing off the walls and other surfaces, as the signal arrives at the receiver, a reflection of the signal will arrive shortly afterwards.
+The "Multipath" Fading problem is caused by a signal bouncing off the walls and other surfaces; as 'the signal arrives at the receiver., a reflection of the signal will arrive shortly afterwards.
 This causes interference as old signals arrive at the same time as the new data.
-Frequency hopping equipment is protected from this problem since a reflected signal arrives after the receiver has hopped to a new frequency and any signal on the old frequency is ignored.
+Frequency hopping equipment is protected from this problem since a reflected signal arrives after the receiver has hopped to a new frequency and any signal on the old :frequency is ignored.
 Direct sequence systems do not have this advantage, however a technique identified as antenna diversity allows them to show some improvement.
 Antenna diversity involves having two antennas built into the hardware.
 Two antennas allow the equipment to determine which signal is stronger (Canterbury Campus, 2001).
 Table 8 displays the IEEE series topologies and protocols: